ajaxlab/package-json-type/md/interfaces/iconfig.md

-A "config" object can be used to set configuration parameters used in package scripts that persist across upgrades.
+A `config` object can be used to set configuration parameters used in package scripts that persist across upgrades.
 For instance, if a package had the following:

 ```json
 {